Chibueze-Geoffrey/BetterLife-Hospital/README.md

-# BetterLife Hospital
+# BetterLifeHospital
- An Api for a Hospital
+ This is an Hospital API, where patients are assingned to a doctor.